Getting Pregnant with Endometriosis

 For treatment of infertility associated with mild to moderate endometriosis, intrauterine insemination (IUI) is often attempted and has a greater chance of resulting in pregnancy if other infertility factors are not present.
 IUI is an in-office procedure in which the sperm is placed through a small plastic catheter into the uterus and goes around the cervix and the vagina.
 If IUI is not successful after about 3 cycles, In-Vitro Fertilization should be considered.

 IVF for Endometriosis

 IVF, or In-Vitro Fertilization, has helped many women with endometriosis to achieve the pregnancy they have wanted.
 Women with endometriosis undergo the same IVF treatment as any other woman with fertility problems would undergo.
 There are several different kinds of IVF procedures available in New York.
 The actual procedure will depend on the woman’s preferences and a consultation with the reproductive specialist to determine which method will produce the best outcomes.
 Women with endometriosis may need closer monitoring to ensure a smooth process.

 Do You Have Endometriosis?

 If you are having trouble getting pregnant, it is important to seek the assistance of a reproductive specialist.
 These doctors are skilled in identifying the cause of your infertility, so that the proper treatment can begin and you can begin building the family of your dreams.
-To learn more about endometriosis and infertility, contact Reproductive Specialists of New York today.
-We proudly operate out of Brooklyn, Mineola, Stony Brook and West Islip, New York.
+To learn more about endometriosis and infertility, contact NYU Langone Reproductive Specialists of New York today.
+We proudly operate out of Brooklyn, and Mineola.